 How Does the Trump Administration Stack Up?

-As shown in Chart 1, the number of regulatory actions that OIRA reviewed in Trump’s first presidential year declined dramatically compared to those of the two prior administrations.
-It was 74% less than the first year of the Obama Administration and 71% less than the same period in the Bush Administration.
+As shown in Chart 1, the number of regulatory actions that OIRA reviewed in Trump’s first presidential year2 declined dramatically compared to those of the two prior administrations.
+It was 74% less than the first year of the Obama Administration and 71% less than the same period in the Bush3 Administration.4

 Chart 2 shows that, in the first 6 months of Trump’s second year, OIRA reviewed 118 regulatory actions.
 Although this was almost as many as it reviewed during his first full year (i.e., 125), it was still 63% fewer regulatory actions than during the same period in the Obama Administration, and 59% fewer than in the Bush Administration.
 While the relative number of regulatory reviews increased compared to the first year, the Trump Administration’s numbers in this period are still far lower than in the prior two administrations.